 Title IV funds are federal student aid funds, which are from federal student aid programs administered by the U.S. Department of Education.
 It does not include scholarships or grants from NCMC or other private organizations.
 A listing of Title IV programs is provided below:

-Federal Pell Grant - A Federal Pell Grant is awarded to undergraduate students who have not earned a bachelor’s or professional degree, and your award amount is based upon your Expected Family Contribution (EFC).
+- Federal Pell Grant - A Federal Pell Grant is awarded to undergraduate students who have not earned a bachelor’s or professional degree, and your award amount is based upon your Expected Family Contribution (EFC).

-Federal Supplemental Educational Opportunity Grant - This grant is for undergraduate students with exceptional need.
+- Federal Supplemental Educational Opportunity Grant - This grant is for undergraduate students with exceptional need.
 At NCMC, this grant is awarded to as many of the students with a zero EFC as possible.
 The funding is limited and awarding is on a first-come first-served basis.

-Federal Work-Study - The Federal Work-Study program is designed to provide jobs for students with financial need to assist with paying for their educational expenses.
-Federal Work-Study wages at NCMC currently coincide with the State minimum wage.
+- Federal Work Study - The Federal Work Study program is designed to provide jobs for students with financial need to assist with paying for their educational expenses.
+Federal Work Study wages at NCMC currently coincide with the State minimum wage.

-Federal Direct Loan - Federal Stafford Loans are either subsidized or unsubsidized.
+- Federal Direct Loan - Federal Direct Loans are either subsidized or unsubsidized.
 A subsidized loan is awarded based on financial need, and the interest payments do not accrue until the student begins repayment.
 An unsubsidized loan is awarded based on cost of attendance, and the interest accrual starts when the loan is disbursed.

-Iraq and Afghanistan Service Grant- Like other federal grants, Iraq and Afghanistan Service Grants provide money to college or career school students to help pay their education expenses.
+- Iraq and Afghanistan Service Grant- Like other federal grants, Iraq and Afghanistan Service Grants provide money to college or career school students to help pay their education expenses.
 However, Iraq and Afghanistan Service Grants have special eligibility criteria.